Parade of pitchers not a merry-go-round for Dodgers

 “We feel great.
 We’ve got Walker going.
 We’ve got Julio going and then we’ve got Clayton,” Roberts said.
 “So you look at kind of where our relievers are set with the off day tomorrow, we’re in a great spot.”

-Wood is an option for Game 7 if Buehler doesn’t start, but it would be Wood’s first start since Sept.
+Wood is an option for Game 7 if Buehler doesn’t start then, but it would be Wood’s first start since Sept.
 18.

 “The goal is not to go seven,” Roberts said. ”But, Alex, this entire postseason he’s pitched really well.
 And I just really like the way he attacked the zones.
 And so, he’ll get a couple of days off and then we’ll kind of reassess after that for him.”